dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

     }
 }
 ```
-You can see that `customMap1/customMap2` different that in second version we use static reference, although in the first case it won't work.
-For static reference to work, 2 params should be passed into `addAndReturn` - the list itself, the string value.
+You can see that `customMap1/customMap2` different that in second version we use method reference, although in the first case it won't work.
+For method reference to work, 2 params should be passed into `addAndReturn` - the list itself, the string value.
 That's why in second `merge` we use `BiFunction` that actually use second value.
-Using static reference is not possible in the first case, because you have to explicitly pass value into it.
+Using method reference is not possible in the first case, because you have to explicitly pass value into it.
 Yet in second case, value is supplied as second argument of `BiFunction`.
-This is also explain the original `merge`, that actually force you to use `BiFunction` and not use `Supplier` because they want `V` to always be available on each call - so you can merge your existing value with new value - and do it with nice and short static reference.
+This is also explain the original `merge`, that actually force you to use `BiFunction` and not use `Supplier` because they want `V` to always be available on each call - so you can merge your existing value with new value - and do it with nice and short method reference.
 ```
 computeMap => {20=[Mike, Emmanuel, James], 40=[John], 30=[Jack]}
 mergeMap   => {20=[Mike, Emmanuel, James], 40=[John], 30=[Jack]}